CATALOGUES

 Charcoal on paper

-100x70 cm
+100x70 cm, 76x56 cm

-Rooted Matters,
+Rooted Matters

 An Ottoman vase, known for its stylized beautiful floral décor, immersed to the lump of clay that the object is also made of.
 It is no longer clear whether it’s captivated by or created from the material.
 The direct translations of the real flowers with its imperfect renderings to emphasize the unprocessed nature without any stylization.
 The work is a part of the series that problematizes the material ceramics and it's history by making formal experiments.